Last updated Aug 1, 2024

 Ensure your app manages personal data appropriately

-If your app stores personal data, it must comply with user privacy requirements, as detailed by the General Data Protection Regulation (GDPR).
+If your app stores personal data, it must comply with user privacy requirements, as set forth under applicable data protection laws; this may include the General Data Protection Regulation (GDPR).

 Follow the Forge user privacy guidelines to implement flows to report and erase personal data as appropriate.